HarishVinayagamoorthy/konnectify-Task/README.md

 console.log(minCoinsWeNeed(input, target));

-Note: Task 2 can be found in the "task" branch.
+Note: Task 2 can be found in the "Task 2" branch.